NBISweden/exac_browser/NBIS-README.txt

     FLASK_PORT=8000.
 Not setting this environment variable will cause the browser (or data loading script) to fail immediately.

-2. The settings.json file has entries like
+2. The "settings.json" file has entries like

+    "mongoHost": "swefreq-db",

+    which specifies what LXD container to use, and

     "mongoDb-8000": {
         "db": "exac-swegen-GRChg37",